anubhabPanda/TSAI-EVA5/Week1/README.md

 # 1. What are Channels and Kernels (according to EVA)?

-  * Channel is a collection of contextually similar imformation placed together.
+  * Channel is a collection of contextually similar information placed together.
 Another interpretation of channel is a collection of similar or same feature.
 Sometime, a channel is also referred to as a feature map.
 Few examples of channels are -

     * All alphanumeric characters can be considered as separate channels (A-Z, a-z, 0-9, punctuations, other special characters, etc).
     * Different parts of speech can be considered as separate channels (Nouns can be considered as one channel, verbs as another and so on).